vbatools/UserForms-Class-Multi-State-CheckBox-VBA/readme.md

     ' Initialize with custom parameters
     mCheckBox.Initialize Me.Label1, 0, customIcons, customColors
 End Sub
 Private Sub UserForm_Terminate()
     Set mCheckBox = Nothing
 End Sub

+' Additional Features:
+' - Cyclic property: Controls whether the checkbox cycles through states or stops at the last state ' Example of using Cyclic property:
+' mCheckBox.Cyclic = False ' This will make the checkbox stop at the last state instead of cycling back to the first '
+' - StateText property: Allows getting and setting the state by text value ' Example of using StateText property:
+' Dim currentState As String
+' currentState = mCheckBox.StateText ' Gets the current state text
+' mCheckBox.StateText = ChrW$(59194) ' Sets the state to the specified text (in this case, checked state) '
+' - GetAllStates method: Returns an array of all available state texts ' Example of using GetAllStates method:
+' Dim allStates As Variant
+' allStates = mCheckBox.GetAllStates ' Gets all available state texts
+'
+' - FontName property: Allows setting the font name for the checkbox ' Example of using FontName property:
+' mCheckBox.FontName = "Wingdings" ' Sets the font to Wingdings
+'
+' - FontSizeFactor property: Allows setting the font size factor for scaling ' Example of using FontSizeFactor property:
+' mCheckBox.FontSizeFactor = 0.8 ' Sets the font size to 80% of the width
+'
+' - CurrentIcon property: Allows getting and setting the current icon by code ' Example of using CurrentIcon property:
+' Dim currentIcon As Long
+' currentIcon = mCheckBox.CurrentIcon ' Gets the current icon code
+' mCheckBox.CurrentIcon = 59194 ' Sets the current icon to a specific code
+'
+' - SetStateColor method: Allows setting the color for a specific state ' Example of using SetStateColor method:
+' mCheckBox.SetStateColor 1, RGB(255, 0, 0) ' Sets the second state color to red
+'
+' - ResetToInitialState method: Allows resetting the checkbox to an initial state ' Example of using ResetToInitialState method:
+' mCheckBox.ResetToInitialState 0 ' Resets the checkbox to the first state (index 0)

 ```

 4. The checkbox will now function with three states that cycle when clicked